 After spending thousands of hours researching and writing such dark subject matter, Winslow escapes to his domestic life, which he says is not dark at all.
 He likes to cook while listening to jazz and to drive the expanse of the Pacific Coast Highway, where the scenery holds for him “the small gods of place.”
 And although he says he isn’t very good, the crime writer gets into the ocean to surf as much as he can.
 “The ocean puts you in your place,” he says.
 Like many California residents, Winslow digs the grounding force of the Pacific Ocean.
 “What I love about the ocean is that it’s going to do what it’s going to do.
 You are so insignificant.
 I can write the scene of what should happen with that wave, but that’s not going to happen.
 Without getting too metaphysical about it, it’s up to the wave.”

-Photography Courtesy Of: robert gallagher
+Photography by: robert gallagher